huggingface/transformers/docs/source/task_summary.rst

 1. Instantiate a tokenizer and a model from the checkpoint name.
 The model is identified as a BERT model and loads it with the weights stored in the checkpoint.
-2. Define the label list with which the model was trained on.
+2. Define the label list with which the model was trained on, so that you can interpret the model's predictions.
 3. Define a sequence with known entities, such as "Hugging Face" as an organisation and "New York City" as a location.
 4. Split words into tokens so that they can be mapped to predictions.
 We use a small hack by, first, completely encoding and decoding the sequence, so that we're left with a string that contains the special tokens.